Real-World RAW Workflow Calibration

 It is clear from analysis of the digital response curve that highlights have a discrete limit, but shadows taper off gradually.
 This tends to result in a shorter highlight curve than film photographers are used to; zone V is “off-center” toward the high end.
 Is there any way to extend the effective highlight curve?
 One rather drastic way is to define zone IV, one stop below the meter reading, as middle gray, and then to adjust the processing controls, not the camera exposure, to raise zone IV to a value of 50.
 The maximum Brightness of +150 was not quite sufficient, so I also raised the Darks parametric curve slider to +11:

 Redefining zone IV as middle gray is equivalent to a one-stop underexposure with “push processing.”
 Film photographers are used to determining their own effective film speeds; but changing a digital camera’s ISO speed cannot be used to compensate for exposure because it changes the camera’s response.
 Using a handheld meter, one could double the effective ISO speed (on the meter, not the camera), and the effective dynamic range becomes I to IX (just like film!).
-Or, one could simply dial in an exposure compensation of -1 on the camera and use the camera’s averaging or automatic exposure.
-Exposing to the right with an exposure compensation of +3 will still place highlights on zone VIII; but these placements can be on brighter objects, and after processing, they will look like what zone IX would have in a conventionally-exposed and processed image with a longer highlight scale and a higher ISO speed.
+Or one could just incorporate a Brightness increase into the workflow and assume that the image’s midtones will be brighter than they normally would.

 The advantage to using zone IV as middle gray like this is smoother highlights; the disadvantage is the possibility of noisier shadows.